 One of the best things about the Microsoft Surface Book 2 is that it’s not only a tablet but a laptop too, meaning you can tablet-editing to your skillset without necessarily having to up the number of devices you lug around.
 Its powerful Intel Core processors provide smooth and fast operation, while drawing on the large, high-resolution display with the Surface Pen is an intuitive and enjoyable experience (though be aware that this’ll cost you extra).

 If you can afford the steep initial asking price, you’ll find the 13.5in Surface Book 2 a fantastic device for editing, processing and everything else besides (and it is more affordable than the more recent Surface Book 3).

 • See also Best tablet for photo editing

 If you’re already into the Apple ecosystem, it makes sense to consider Apple’s iPad Pro as your drawing tablet of choice.
 If you’re willing to pick up the Apple Pencil 2 as well, it works magnificently as a graphics tablet for photo editing, no matter which program you prefer to use, and the pencil can be magnetically docked when not in use.

 See also: Best iPads for photo editing

-It’s a fairly pricey tablet, but having access to the range of editing apps for Android is an excellent advantage, and the crystal-clear11-inch screen displays your images in crisp, perfect detail.
-Samsung also promises up to 15 hours of battery life with the Tab S7, meaning you can keep on editing on the go for longer, and it of course has a range of wireless and wired connectivity options.
+It’s a fairly pricey tablet, but having access to the range of editing apps for Android is an excellent advantage, and the crystal-clear, 11-inch screen displays your images in crisp, perfect detail.
+Samsung also promises up to 15 hours of battery life with the Tab S7, meaning you can keep on editing on the go for longer.
+And it has a range of wireless and wired connectivity options.